 For entrepreneur inventors, product prototype development can be radically tough.
 Fortunately for them, they do not have to make prototypes themselves, as there are many product prototype development companies, engineering firms, machine shops, and other specialized places that can create product prototypes swiftly.
 Here are some steps that entrepreneur inventors should consider when it comes to product prototype development:

 Step 1.
 Create conceptual sketches of the imagined product, and then create exhaustive drawings for the same.
-To create conceptual sketches, inventors can try the traditional approach – use a pencil / pen and papers.
+To create conceptual sketches, inventors can try the traditional approach – use a pencil/pen and paper.
 They can also hire someone to draw the sketches.
 Rough sketches of the conceived product are necessary.
-Based on these rough sketches, inventors should get the detailed drawings of the product drawn on the computer.
+Based on these rough sketches, inventors should get detailed drawings of the product drawn on the computer.
 CAD (computer-aided design) applications can help in this regard.
 These detailed drawings are what inventors need in order to explain their product concept to the prototype development company.

 Note: Get the prototype developed of the same material you intend the final product to be made of; that way, you can get the proper understanding and feel of the conceived product.